dsanson/dsanson.github.com/site.markdown

 -   [NearlyFreeSpeech.net](https://www.nearlyfreespeech.net/),

-an inexpensive pay-as-you-go bare-bones web host.
+an inexpensive pay-as-you-go bare-bones reputable web host.
 I end up paying ~$9 a year for domain registration and >50¢ a month for storage and bandwidth.
 I've been happy with them so far.
 To keep that price low, large files (like PDFs) are hosted via

 -	[Dropbox](http://www.dropbox.com/)